When we worry about the distress of nations

 prayerful help.
 Instead of judging, feeling helpless or hopeless,

-be willing to receive that Light, and follow wherever it leads
+Be willing to receive that Light and to follow wherever it leads,

 taking no thought.
-If someone has wronged you, although they
+If someone has wronged you, they are really

-your so-called enemy dissolves your judgement of them, for you
+Cherishing your so-called enemy dissolves your judgement of them,

-cannot love and judge at the same time.
-You will find that you
+for you cannot love and judge at the same time.
+You will find

-have no time for entertaining opinions; persecutions will not
+that you have no time for entertaining opinions; persecutions

-hurt you, and the body will perform its normal functions without
+will not hurt you, and the body will perform its normal functions

-your thought about it.
-God preserves His own likeness in perfect
+without your thought about it.
+God preserves His own likeness

-harmony without any cognizance of deadly beliefs or opinions.
+in perfect harmony without any cognizance of deadly beliefs or

 God offers direction and purpose to our